-Furthermore, we strongly support retaining the fair value measurement in the consolidated financial statements of a parent entity and regardless of whether this is an investment entity or not.
+Furthermore, we strongly support retaining the fair value measurement in the consolidated financial statements of a parent entity (any parent entity, including those that are noninvestment entities) and regardless of whether this is an investment entity or not.

 Please find our detailed comments on the questions raised in the invitation to comment in the appendix to this letter.
 If you would like to discuss any aspect of our comments further, please do not hesitate to contact me.